adamfinkelstein/hepcat/README.md

 ## To run locally:

 * `python hepcat.py` - This lauches the Flask server.
 Then navigate browser to `http://127.0.0.1:5000`.
 Log in using one of the test/admin accounts (see `ensure_admin()` in `models.py`).
 When you visit the React app in that page (after login) you are getting the version complied by `npm run build` above.

 * In addition, you can get a live React server running too, as follows.

+	* Before launching Flask (python, as above),
+	`export ALLOW_CORS=True`.

+	* In terminal before you use `npm start` (next step) do:
+	`export REACT_APP_SOCKET_ENDPOINT=http://127.0.0.1:5000/`
+	(or whatever the port Flask is running on).

-Before launching Flask (python, as above), `export ALLOW_CORS=True`.
-Now, while Flask server is running, you can also use `npm start` to launch a React server to serve the React app, and it will connect by socketio to the Flask server (CORS required).
-To get to the live-updating React app, navigate browser to `http://127.0.0.1:3000`.
+	* Now, while Flask server is running, you can also use `npm start` to launch a React server to serve the React app, and it will connect by socketio to the Flask server (CORS required).

+	* To get to the live-updating React app, navigate browser to `http://127.0.0.1:3000`.

 * If you don't specify the database URL it writes a local SQL file-based database.
 Or you can connect to a local Postgres database via:  `DEV_DATABASE_URL=postgresql://localhost`.
 (AF tested on Mac with Postgres Version 2.5.6.)

 ## Local database options